chelsejw/tattoo-me/README.md

 ## MVP:
 - Create login/logout for artists
+- Create login/logout for users
-- Get artists by location/hashtag
+- ~Get artists by location/hashtag~
 - Allow artists to upload images of their portfolio
 - RESTful routes for artists and tattoos.